veniamin-ilmer/go-vs-rust-primes/README.md

 ### prime_growing_memory.go
 go build -ldflags="-s -w" prime.go

-Compiled into 1,664 KiB.
+Compiled into `1,664 KiB`.

-It ran in 6.2 seconds.
+It ran in `6.2 seconds`.

-The starting memory usage was 1,532 KiB.
+The starting memory usage was `1,532 KiB`.
-After rerunning the binary multiple times, I found that the ending memory usage kept ranging between 29,000 KiB and 45,000 KiB.
+After rerunning the binary multiple times, I found that the ending memory usage kept ranging between `29,000 KiB` and `45,000 KiB`.

 ### prime_growing_memory.rs
 cargo build --release

-Compiled into 153 KiB.
+Compiled into `153 KiB`.

-It ran in 6.0 Seconds.
+It ran in `6.0 seconds`.

-The starting memory usage was 564 KiB.
+The starting memory usage was `564 KiB`.
-The ending memory usage was stable at 10,512 KiB.
+The ending memory usage was stable at `10,512 KiB`.

 ### Analysis
 Even though the algorithm was significantly different, the compiled size stayed relatively similar for both executables.